Strangerland: Plot

 Catherine and Matthew Parker move with their children Lily and Tom to the remote Australian desert town of Nathgari.
 Although the family is unhappy with the move, Matthew and Tom blame Lily for forcing them to leave the larger town of Coonaburra.
 When he can't sleep, Tom sometimes walks around the neighbourhood at night, an activity his parents discourage.
 One night, Matthew sees Tom leave the house, followed by Lily.
-Half asleep, he says nothing and goes back to sleep.
-Next morning Catherine oversleeps, and when she cannot find the kids, calls Matthew at work.
-He reassures her that they must have gone to school before she woke up.
-When the school calls to report that Tom and Lily have not been attending, she once again becomes worried, as a dust storm is forecast to hit the town.
-Matthew discourages her from contacting anyone, as he does not wish the family's business to once again become public knowledge.
-Against his wishes, Catherine contacts several people and finally the police.
+He says nothing and goes back to sleep.
+The next morning, Catherine oversleeps.
+When she cannot find the children, she calls Matthew at work.
+He reassures her that they must be at school, but school officials told her Tom and Lily had not been attending.
+She's even more worried when an haboob hits the town.
+Matthew, not wanting his family's business known, discourages her from contacting authorities.
+Against his wishes, Catherine contacts several people, including police.

-While taking their report, Detective David Rae finds that Lily has once before been reported missing.
-Catherine and Matthew reluctantly reveal that she merely disappeared for a few days, they panicked and reported, but she soon turned up at a friend's house.
-After further investigation, Rae learns that one of Lily's Coonaburra teachers, Neil McPherson, had sex with her.
-When Matthew found out, he beat up McPherson, earning a restraining order.
-The Parkers admit to Rae that they were forced to leave Coonaburra to escape the attention.
-Catherine becomes frustrated with Matthew's focus on his job as a pharmacist, though he insists that he has no choice, since the community needs his services.
-Rae's queries in town reveal that Lily had indeed multiple sexual relationships despite being underage (she's fifteen).
-When Catherine finds Lily's diary she reluctantly reads it.
-It's irate/angsty with hyper-sexualised imagery and includes pictures and poetry about several people: McPherson, the Parker's mentally handicapped handyman Burtie, and a local youth nicknamed Slug.
-It also describes her parents' marriage as a sham, which causes Catherine to cry.
-Catherine hands the diary to Rae with the proviso that he not reveal it to Matthew.
+Detective David Rae discovers Lily had been reported missing previously.
+Catherine and Matthew reluctantly reveal that she had disappeared for two days, but soon turned up at a friend's house.
+Rae learns that Lily had been having sex with her Coonaburra teacher, Neil McPherson, and Matthew assaulted McPherson, earning a restraining order.
+To Rae, the Parkers admit they left Coonaburra to escape the shame.

+Catherine becomes frustrated with Matthew's focus as a pharmacist regardless of the community's reliance on his services.
+Rae's investigation reveals Lily had multiple sexual relationships despite being only fifteen.
+Catherine reluctantly reads Lily's diary, with its irate, angsty, and hyper-sexualised imagery, including poetry and pictures of her lovers; McPherson, the Parkers' challenged handyman Burtie, and local youth Steve, aka "Slug."
+It also describes her parents' marriage as a sham, which brings Catherine to tears.
+Catherine turns the diary over to Rae, asking that he not reveal it to Matthew.